Skip to main content

 2. EVM Decoding: Streams decode the raw event data using the EVM Decoder to extract the relevant information

-3. Data Processing: Functions process and enrich the decoded event data by fetching token prices and token details
+3. Data Processing: Using viem and webhooks, we temporarily listen to incoming data and process the decoded event data by fetching token prices and token details

 4. Data Storage: Enriched event data is automatically stored in the PostgreSQL database